vala-lang/vala-docs/docs/contributor-guide/compiler-guide/03-00-the-vala-compiler/03-02-parser.md

 This grammar is hand-generated from Vala.Parser.
 Sometimes the structure of this grammar diverges slightly from the code, for example optional non-terminal symbols.
-However the non-terminal symbol names usually match a parse_ method in Vala.Parser.
+However, the non-terminal symbol names usually match a parse_ method in Vala.Parser.

 More literal-specific grammar at